Blaine Neal: Around the minors

 On January 9, 2006, Neal signed with the St. Louis Cardinals, but was released during spring training.
 Neal signed with the Pittsburgh Pirates on May 22, 2006 and pitched for the Double-A Altoona Curve, but became a free agent after the season ended.
 During the 2007 season, Neal pitched for the Toronto Blue Jays Triple-A affiliate, the Syracuse Chiefs.
 Neal signed with the Detroit Tigers for the 2008 season and pitched for the Triple-A Toledo Mud Hens.
 Working as the team's closer, he went 1–0 with a 1.21 ERA and 26 saves.
 Mud Hens manager Larry Parrish gave Neal a vote of confidence: "To me, he has enough stuff to get back to the major leagues."

 On July 16, 2008, Neal was named to the United States national baseball team for the 2008 Summer Olympics.
 He became a free agent at the end of the 2008 season and signed a minor league contract with the Philadelphia Phillies on December 17, 2008.
 Neal was released by the Phillies at the end of spring training.
 On May 11, 2009 Neal signed a minor league deal with the Cleveland Indians and joined the Triple-A Columbus Clippers.

 Personal life

-Blaine is married and has two kids.
+Blaine is married and has three kids.

+He is currently living a quiet life in southern New Jersey.